 - Efficient for long-term, high-volume transport.

-Disadvantages of Pipelines
+Disadvantages of Oil Pipelines:

-Slow oil leaks can cause long-term environmental damage.
+- Slow oil leaks can cause long-term environmental damage.

-High initial construction costs.
+- High initial construction costs.

-Political and environmental opposition.
+- Political and environmental opposition.

 The Keystone XL pipeline debate highlights the challenges of new oil pipelines, with concerns over effects on the environment and pipeline safety.
-Innovations like smart pigs—which detect corrosion and weak points—help improve pipeline reliability.
+Innovations like smart pigs, which detect corrosion and weak points, help improve pipeline reliability.

 Offshore Oil Transport: Complex but Necessary